amanjotgill23/adoptapawnl/README.md

 9. Updated the styling for the Contact Us page, including color, border and font changes.

 10. Added information to the Donate page, including links to the donation pages for the 3 shelters.
 Also added styling and a JavaScript file for the whole page.

+11. Added meta og image tag to index.html for social media previews.

+12. Made website mobile friendly using media queries on all css files.
+More testing and changes to follow.